kevinniland/MD5-message-digest-algorithm/README.md

    3. To exit the program, choose option 3.
 * Once a file or string is chosen to hash, the output of the hash will be printed to screen.
 As the starter files contain test suites defined on page 21 of the [MD5 Message-Digest Algorithm memo](https://tools.ietf.org/html/rfc1321), the output can be quickly verified.
 Alternatively, if the user wishes to specify their own string/message, the output can be verified using the [Online MD5 Hash Generator & SHA1 Hash Generator](http://onlinemd5.com/).

-## Project Overview and Developer Diary
+## Research, Project Overview, and Developer Diary
 * **Week 1:**
 * **Week 2:**
 * **Week 3:**